Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/using_base64.md

 ---

-    title: Using Base64 or PEM data
+    title: "Using Base64 or PEM data "
-    linkTitle: Using base64
+    linkTitle: "Using Base64"
-    weight: 310
+    weight: 300

----
-The {{< TransferCFT/suitevariablesTransferCFTName  >}} PKICER command can use Base64 or PEM data instead of a file in order to, for example, send a certificate and key by REST API.
+---The {{< TransferCFT/suitevariablesTransferCFTName  >}} PKICER command can use Base64 or PEM data instead of a file in order to, for example, send a certificate and key by REST API.

 ## Importing